Théo Pourchaire: 2022: Vice-Champion

 Pourchaire was back on form for the third round at Imola, qualifying in seventh.
 He started in fourth for the sprint race but fell to seventh, where he remained for the whole of the race.
 Pourchaire had a much better feature race when mishaps occurred to drivers who started ahead of him, including crashes from polesitter Vips and race leader Roy Nissany.
 This allowed him to take his second win of the year and take the championship from Drugovich, who only finished tenth.
 Pourchaire once again qualified seventh, at Barcelona.
 Pourchaire had a miserable first lap starting third, falling to seventh.
 However, he made it back up to finish fifth after Vips spun and an overtake on a struggling Jake Hughes.
 In the feature race, Pourchaire ran as high as fifth, but drivers on fresher and softer tyres passed him and he fell to eighth.
 Since Drugovich won both races in Barcelona, Pourchaire lost the championship lead once again.

 Pourchaire qualified second at Monaco, alongside championship rival Drugovich, as a red flag thwarted his attempts to improve his lap further.
 He made a great start, passing the stalled Hughes, Liam Lawson, and Doohan to finish the sprint race in sixth.
 In the feature race, Pourchaire was second behind Drugovich until the safety car was brought out.
 Despite a slow pit stop by Drugovich, Pourchaire was unable to capitalise on Drugovich's mistake as his stop was equally slow.
-After the safety car withdrew, Pourchaire pressured Drugovich for the next 20 laps but was unable to find a way past, and settled for second.
-Pourchaire qualified a disappointing 12th in Baku, which was the first time he qualified outside the top 10 on pure pace in Formula 2.
+After the safety car withdrew, Pourchaire pressured Drugovich for the next twenty laps but was unable to find a way past, and settled for second.
+Pourchaire qualified a disappointing twelfth in Baku, which was the first time he qualified outside the top-ten on pure pace in Formula 2.
 Despite a rocky start, Pourchaire progressed up the field in the sprint race, taking advantage of numerous incidents to finish seventh.
 In the feature race, Pourchaire made a great start this time, making up three positions.
 However, during a safety car restart, he sustained front wing damage and was forced to pit.
 He recovered, but finished just outside the points in eleventh.